MACGalaviz/PWAEjemplo/README.md

+## NOTE:
+Im only trying to learnd about this type of aplication and practice git/github.

+All i use is in [Tu primera Progressive Web App ](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/?hl=es)

+Thanks for this chance and for your work [Pete LePage](https://developers.google.com/web/resources/contributors/petelepage?hl=es).
+:+1:

 # Your first Progressive Web App Code Lab

 These are the resource files needed for the [Your first Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/)